IBM/istio101/workshop/exercise-5/README.md

     Ingress subdomain:	guestbook-242887.us-east.containers.mybluemix.net
     ```

-2. Add the subdomain that you retrieved in the previous step as `host` in the `guestbook-frontdoor.yaml` file.
+2. Add the subdomain that you retrieved in the previous step as `host` in the `guestbook-frontdoor.yaml` file, which you can find in the `istio101/workshop/plans` directory.

 3. Create the Ingress with the IBM-provided subdomain.